 Johns Hopkins University is among your best bets if you want to study Economics.
 Johns Hopkins University offers graduate degrees in economics for those interested in an advanced degree.
 The setting in a major city is tremendous for students trying to find adequate opportunities for social networking, adventure, and life.

 Princeton University is one of the finest schools in the country for Economics.
 In addition to its bachelor's programs, Princeton University offers graduate degrees in Economics.
-It is placed in the suburban area of Princeton, New Jersey.
+Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.